 The debtors’ Adoption Assistance payments were “benefits received under the Social Security Act” and were therefore excluded from the calculation of their current monthly income.
 In re Isaacs, No. 18-1651 (Bankr.
 M.D.
 Pa.
 Aug.
 26, 2019).

 The above-median debtors proposed a 21% plan and the trustee objected to confirmation on the basis that they were not paying all their projected disposable income into the plan as required under section 1325(b)(1)(B).
 The dispute centered around the nature of the $2,325/month in benefits the debtors received under the Adoption Assistance and Child Welfare Act of 1980 (the Act).
 The debtors maintained that those benefits should be excluded from the calculation of current monthly income because they were benefits received under the Social Security Act (SSA).
 The Act was established under Title IV-E of the Social Security Act (SSA), under which the federal government created a fund to provide benefits to the states to assist families adopting special needs children.
 The monthly benefits the debtors received were not entirely made up of federal funds, however, but were comprised of 51.82% federal funding, 38.54% state funding, and 9.64% county funding.
-The trustee argued that the funds were not social security benefits under the definition found at section 101(10A)(B) of the Bankruptcy Code.
+The trustee argued that the funds were not social security benefits under the definition found in section 101(10A)(B) of the Bankruptcy Code.